RhushabhRR/RhushabhRR.github.io/README.md

 - Actively take part in mini-projects

 ### About me
 An embedded software engineer in Germany having a masters degree.
 I started learning programming during bachelors and doing various mini-projects.
 Even I used to memorize my lab programs until I figured out actual concepts behind it.
 Once, I solidifed my basics, my interest grew towards the same enabling me to learn more things continuously with help of few people.
-Currently, I'm focusing on making coding fun for people, put a stop to 'memorizing lab program' concept and also to boost confidence among students which enable them to confidently attend technical interviews and do their own projects.
+Currently, I'm focusing on making coding fun for people, put a stop to 'memorizing lab program' concept and also to boost confidence among students enabling them to attend technical interviews with confidence and do their own projects.